learning1234embed/Neuro.ZERO/README.md

 ## Introduction
 The code implements the paper titled "Neuro.ZERO: A Zero-Energy Neural Network Accelerator for Embedded Sensing and Inference Systems", which accelerates the run-time performance of a deep neural network (DNN) running on microcontroller-grade resource-constrained embedded systems.
 Neuro.ZERO is a novel co-processor architecture consisting of a main microcontroller unit (MCU) that executes scaled-down versions of deep neural network inference tasks, and an accelerator microcontroller unit that is powered by harvested energy.

+This code is written for Texas Instruments's [MSP430FR5994 microcontroller](http://www.ti.com/product/MSP430FR5994).

 ## System Setup
-1. Install Pthon, Tensorflow, CCS
+1. Python install

+2. Tensorflow install

+3. CCS

 Create a baseline network
 python NeuroZERO.py --mode=b --layers=28*28*1,3*3*1*2,3*3*2*4,3*3*4*8,64,128,10